aws-samples/aws-refactoring-to-serverless/implementation/replace-polling-with-callback/README.md

 cdk synth
 ```

-This will install the necessary CDK, this example's dependencies.
-It compiles typescript to js and emits the synthesized CloudFormation template for this stack.
+This will install this example's dependencies, compile typescript to js, and emit the synthesized CloudFormation template for this stack.

 ### Deploy